It often happens that people, when buying a house, choose to buy a fixer-upper as they are generally more affordable.

 However, unless you are experienced in that type of work and you have enough skill to be able to accurately assess the state a particular house is in, this might not be the best idea.

-However, if you’ve bought an old house or you are living in one and the time has come to do some remodelling, there are certain things you’ll need to pay special attention to.
+However, if you’ve bought an investment property overseas and are ready to move across the pond, or have been given the keys to an old house or you are living in one and the time has come to do some remodelling, there are certain things you’ll need to pay special attention to.

 Here are the most common things you’ll need to be extra careful with.